Security Applications of Thermal Imaging Systems

 How can an area be monitored in cases where it is not possible to use a securely installed, stationary thermal camera?
 There are many thermal cameras available on the market that are suitable for small areas that can be covered on foot within a tight time frame.
 However, when the exact size of the area that requires monitoring is unknown or difficult to access, things can get a bit trickier.

-During the flight, the Workswell WIRIS system can monitor a live image from both cameras and quickly react to any security threat.
-The whole flight can be recorded and analysed later to identify any risk phenomena.
-An advantageous feature offered by Workswell WIRIS system is the option to manually set the temperature scale within a very small temperature range.
-For example, within the range 10° C to 35° C when searching for missing persons.
+While airborne, the Workswell WIRIS system can monitor live images from both cameras and enable rapid responses to any security threat.
+The whole flight can then be recorded and analyzed later to identify any risky phenomena.
+Another advantage of the Workswell WIRIS system is the option to manually set the temperature scale within a very narrow range.
+For example, professionals can set the camera to operate within the range from 10° C to 35° C when searching for missing persons.

 Moreover, the range can also be changed mid-flight.
 This capacity for precise calibration is unique to the Workswell WIRIS, and it ensures a significant increase in the probability that an intruder or missing person will be found.
 This feature makes the Workswell WIRIS thermal camera the best tool for security applications.
 After all, without the option to manually set the temperature range, there is a significant risk that even an expensive thermal camera will not be able to detect live objects, simply because of insufficient system sensitivity.